 - Improve efficiency and quality across the translational research spectrum.

-- One Health: leveraging the synergies of diseases shared by people and animals, as well as the benefits of human-animal interactions, to advance collaborative and interdisciplinary solutions for important medical issues.
+- One Health: leveraging the synergies of diseases shared by people and animals; the benefits of human-animal interactions; and the relationship between humans, animals, and the environment to advance collaborative and interdisciplinary solutions for important medical issues.

 - Stakeholder and Community Engagement: promoting and identifying effective approaches to involve stakeholders and community members in research across the translational spectrum, including identifying research needs and priorities, hypothesis development, study design, study implementation, data analysis, and/or results dissemination.

-- Integrating Special Populations: addressing health disparities or translational research gaps in understanding the health of children, elders, minority or underserved populations including racial, ethnic, or gender differences as well as differences in socio-economic status or in a rural vs. urban environment, and other populations such as pregnant women, survivors of formerly fatal childhood diseases, people with particular disabilities, and “hard-to-reach” groups that are often impacted by health disparities.
+- Integrating Special Populations: addresses health disparities or translational research gaps involving: 1) children, 2) elders, 3) minority or underserved populations (e.g., differences in racial, ethnic, gender, or socio-economic status); 4) people living in rural vs. urban environment; 5) pregnant women; 6) survivors of childhood diseases that are transitioning to adult care; 7) people with disabilities; and 8) “hard-to-reach” groups that are often impacted by health disparities.

 Funding for the Pilot Studies Program will prioritize these areas.